Digital identity: Legal issues

 Clare Sullivan presents the grounds for digital identity as an emerging legal concept.
 The UK's Identity Cards Act 2006 confirms Sullivan's argument and unfolds the new legal concept involving database identity and transaction identity.
 Database identity is the collection of data that is registered about an individual within the databases of the scheme and transaction identity is a set of information that defines the individual's identity for transactional purposes.
 Although there is reliance on the verification of identity, none of the processes used are entirely trustworthy.
 The consequences of digital identity abuse and fraud are potentially serious since in possible implications the person is held legally responsible.

 Legal scholars Lusine Vardanyan, Ondrej Hamulak, and Hovsep Kocharyan from Palacký University in Olomouc have analyzed the complexities of digital identity and its regulation.
 Their research highlights the difficulties that current legal frameworks face in adequately safeguarding digital identity against manipulation, unauthorized use, and opaque profiling mechanisms.
 They argue that existing data protection regimes predominantly focus on the protection of information rather than the individual as a whole, which may contribute to a loss of control over one's digital presence.
 A key concept proposed to address these issues is the right to informational self-determination, which would provide individuals with greater control over the collection, use, and dissemination of their personal data.
 This right is seen as essential in ensuring personal autonomy, enabling individuals to shape and manage their digital identities in alignment with their real-world personas.

 Proponents argue that the development of legal tools for digital identity management should be grounded in principles such as informed consent, transparency, and self-governance.
 The work of scholars such as Shoshana Zuboff has been influential in highlighting the risks associated with the commodification of personal data and the erosion of individual agency in digital spaces.
 Recognizing informational self-determination as a fundamental right is viewed as a critical step in enhancing data protection and ensuring security and autonomy in an increasingly networked society.

 Business aspects

 Corporations are recognizing the power of the internet to tailor their online presence to each individual customer.
 Purchase suggestions, personalized adverts, and other tailored marketing strategies are a great success for businesses.
 Such tailoring, however, depends on the ability to connect attributes and preferences to the identity of the visitor.
-For technology to enable direct value transfer of rights and non-bearer assets, human agency must be conveyed, including the authorization, authentication, and identification of the buyer and/or seller, as well as “proof of life,” without a third party.
-A solution to confirm legal identities resulted from the 2008 financial crisis.
-The Global LEI System would be able to provide every registered business in the world with an LEI.
-The LEI - Legal Entity Identifier provides businesses permanent identification worldwide for legal identities.